-Inigo Evans began his journey touring with a BMX freestyle team in Wales, and then playing bass, guitar and/or vocals in cult UK rock groups with names such as “Mrs Whitetrousers”.
+Inigo Evans began playing bass in 1986 and guitar in 1988 – just in time to emit his first pinched harmonic before grunge took over and rendered anything squealing as tasteless.
+He played in cult rock bands with funny names such as “Mrs Whiterousers”.
 Despite the obvious commercial appeal, the big break didn’t come at that time.
-Jazz guitarists came onto Evans’s radar after climbing through a toilet window to see Joe Pass perform in 1992 at Brecon Jazz Festival.
+Jazz guitarists such as Django and Wes also came onto Evans’s radar after climbing through a toilet window to see Joe Pass perform in 1992 at Brecon Jazz Festival.
 A short audio engineering career running the sound for wedding bands ran in parallel to lifting a lot of road cases for the Princes and U2s of the world.
-It was around this time that he taught his first students (on bass.)
+It was around this time that Evans taught his first students (on bass.)

 Music went on the back burner when Evans moved to Sydney, Australia in 1999.
-He founded and ran a successful Apple computer business.
-However, in 2011 a diagnosis of non-Hodgkins lymphoma stopped him in his tracks.
-This required lengthy treatment, and also caused Evans to re-evaluate his life direction.
-He sold the Apple business and moved with his family to the Sunshine Coast in Queensland.
+He started a family and founded and ran a successful Apple computer business.
+However, in 2011 non-Hodgkins lymphoma put a bump in his road and after treatment he sold the Apple business and moved with his family to the Sunshine Coast in Queensland.

-Inigo Evans now teaches guitar, bass and music theory from his home studio and enjoys writing and recording original music and collaborating with other musicians.
+Inigo Evans now teaches guitar, bass and music theory from his private studio and enjoys writing and recording original music and collaborating with other musicians.